atenadadkhah/iceXO/README.md

 })
 ```
 ## Python version
-Thanks to Pygame, the Python version also has an interactive user interface
+Thanks to Pygame, the Python version also has an interactive user interface.

 To use the Python version, at first you should install libraries.
 ```
 pip3 install -r requirements.txt